be supported. be informed. be prepared. be confident.

 "Annica has a calm and grounded presence.
 She offers warm and loving support and guidance and is an excellent listener!
 Not to mention her gorgeous, vibrant photographs that capture candid moments with expertise.
 The families Annica serves are blessed to have her.
 I recommend Annica highly." - Lori Francescutti, birth educator, doula, and midwife-in-training

-Annica is actively pursuing professional birth doula certification through DONA International, one of the most reputable and evidence-based doula organizations in the world.
+Annica is certified through DONA International, one of the most reputable and evidence-based doula organizations in the world.